ykalidin/be-tools/docs/Setting Up an AWS Container Registry.md

 Amazon AWS uses the AWS Container Registry for securely building and deploying your applications.

--   Docker image of the TIBCO BusinessEvents application that you want to deploy to the Kubernetes cluster, see [Building TIBCO BusinessEvents Application Docker Image](Building%20TIBCO%20BusinessEvents%20Application%20Docker%20Image#).
+- For TIBCO BusinessEvents application docker image that you want to deploy to the Kubernetes cluster, see [Building TIBCO BusinessEvents Application Docker Image](Building%20TIBCO%20BusinessEvents%20Application%20Docker%20Image#).

 ## Registry setup
-* Create the docker repository in AWS by running following command:
+* Create the docker repository in AWS by running the following command:

 ```
 aws ecr create-repository --repository-name <repository-name>
 ```

-* Tag the created image by running following command
+* Tag the created image by running the following command

 ```
 docker tag fdcache:01 <aws_account_id>.dkr.ecr.<region>.amazonaws.com/<repository-name>:01